Home » Food and Drinks » Oatmeal Chocolate Chip Cookies

 Oatmeal and Chocolate Chips Hide All Sins in Cookies

 For this reason, oatmeal is the ideal ingredient.
-Its varied texture will disguise other things you choose to put in these cookies.
-At the same time, it packs a nutritional wallop of its own.
-In other words, it does double duty.
+Its varied texture will disguise other things you choose to put in these cookies … like pulverized vegetables.

 Since you’re about to pull a fast one on your young’uns, you might as well do something in advance to make up for it.

 That’s where the chocolate chips come in.
-Their sweetness will overpower that pulverized zucchini you added to the batter of these oatmeal chocolate cookies.
+Their sweetness will overpower that zucchini you added to the batter.

 Zucchini adds more nutrition to oatmeal chocolate chip cookies.